-In many ways, Kuala Lumpur lives up to its nickname as the magical capital of Malaysia.
-Immigrant Chinese and Indian culture effortlessly fuses with native Malay culture.
-Its a place where many races and ethnicities all seem to get along.
-KL’s future is expansively tall like the twin Petronas Towers.
-Its heritage is deep with magnificent temples and gardens of worship.
-An unexpected bonus to all visitors is a multifaceted jazz scene that makes you feel right at home.
+Kuala Lumpur lives up to its nickname as the magical capital of Malaysia.
+Locals call it “KL.”
+Chinese and Indian Immigrant cultures effortlessly fuse with native Malay culture.
+It’s a place where many races and ethnicities seem to get along.

-From the splendor of diverse food aromas to the magnificent mosques, temples and modern architecture of its landscape, KL delivers.
+From diverse food aromas to magnificent temples and modern architecture, KL delivers.

-No Black Tie Delivers As the Go-To Place for Jazz & Soul
+No Black Tie Delivers Go-To Place for Jazz & Soul

-If you’re a jazz or R&B aficionado, the cleverly named No Black Tie is the place to be.
+If you’re a jazz or R&B aficionado, the cleverly named No Black Tie is the place to land.

 Indigo and the Lights Illuminate a Bright Spirit on the Local Music Scene

-Listening to the silky jazz vocals of Fatima, lead singer of Indigo and the Lights, brings to mind top American singers.
+Listening to the silky jazz vocals of Fatima of Indigo and the Lights brings to mind top American singers.

 Kuala Lumpur roughly means “muddy river confluence” based on the confluence of Gombak River and Klang River that help defines its districts.